What is water clarity?

 Black Disc

 How far away (in metres) can a black target (black disc) be seen horizontally through the water.
 The further away the disc can be seen, the clearer the water.
-National guidelines recommend Black Disk as the preferred sampling methodology for water clarity assessment.
+National guidelines recommend Black Disc as the preferred sampling methodology for water clarity assessment.

 Clarity Tube